TaggB/QSTIMB/README.md

 ## **Model construction**
 Models are initialised as dictionaries containing all of the necessary information to perform simulation stored as keys.
 This includes: a transition matrix, a Q matrix (which necessarily adopts the standard convention for diagonals), key:value pairs of initial states, key: value pairs of conducitng states and their conductances, and key:value pairs of transition rates which are concentration-dependent, and the concentration for the rates in that Q matrix.**It is recommended that functions are used to construct the dictionaries**.
 >/br>
 Several example model dictionaries are included to give an illustration of how the object should be created.
-As an example
-"""
+As an example, I used the Legendre et al.,(1998) model for Glycine receptors in Zebrafish hindbrain, as cited by Harveit and Veruki, 2006.
+'''
 def GlyLeg98Q(gly_conc = 5*10**-3):
-    Legendre (1998) Model for Glycine receptors in Zebrafish hindbrain, as cited by Harveit and Veruki, 2006

     [0] Unbound, closed State
     [1] closed, 1 Glycine molecule bound
     [2] closed, 2 Glycine molecules bound
     [3] Open state 1
     [4] Reluctant state
     [5] Open state 2
     Such that:
             [0]--[1]--[2]---[3]
                        |
                       [4]
                        |
                       [5]
-    """
     Q = {}
     tr = np.zeros([6,6]) # for 6 states
     tr[0,1] = (12*(10**6)) * gly_conc